bartima3us/erl-upnp/README.md

 ```

 Events which should be handled in the attached handler:
-- ```{state_var, Var, Val, Extra}``` - Will be sent when subscribed state variable is changed. `Extra` - is an extra data in proplist (keys: "SEQ", host", "SID"). **Warning!** First send will occur just after new subscription with current values of state variables and that event SEQ will be 0.
+- ```{state_var, Var, Val, Extra}``` - Will be sent when subscribed state variable is changed. `Extra` - is an extra data in proplist (keys: "SEQ", host", "SID"). **Warning!** First send will occur just after new subscription with current values of state variables, and that event SEQ will be 0.
 Every other event SEQ will be increased by 1.
 - ```{subscription_timeout, SID}``` - Will be sent when subscription time to live is over.

 Start subscription